shidel/fd-nls/imgedit/readme.md

 If you notice the font for your language is not correct.
 Just fetch it from the [Inferno fonts](https://github.com/shidel/fd-nls/tree/master/inferno/fonts) pool here on FD-NLS.
 Drop that font in the same directory and it will override the built in font.
-Oh, and you can easily edit it in ImgEdit as well.
+Oh, and you can easily edit fonts in ImgEdit as well.

-Just a few notes on the pre-release version of ImgEdit...
+Just a few notes on ImgEdit...

 First, it is not a photo or picture editor.
 It is something I needed to make graphics for my Inferno Game Engine.
-That engine is far from finished and the graphics driver is at a bare minimum.
-So, most visual stuff is handled by the general graphics sub-system and overall performance is affected.
-When the driver is "done", the sub-system will defer to using it and performance will improve.
-Probably a lot.
-So if your running it in DOSBox, you'll want to crank up the Khz.
+That engine is far from finished.
+But, with the recent update to the video driver, it is much much faster.
+So if your running it in DOSBox, you'll no longer need to crank up the Khz.
+It actually runs much better now at the default 3000 cycles than previous versions did at over 10,000 cycles.
+Offloading the image rendering functions from the graphics subsystem into the driver, resulted in a roughly 15x performance boost for image related stuff.

 ImgEdit doesn't have Undo/Redo.
 You can only set image/font size from the command line.
 Doesn't do sprites yet.
 Very very limited BMP support.
 Only edit